xcat2/confluent-docs/docs/miscellaneous/proxmoxguide.md

 ### Using the Proxmox WebUI to create a virtual machine

-If wanting to use the web gui, here's an example of creating a VM:
+If you want to use the WebUI, here's an example of creating a VM:

 Select `Create VM` from the right click menu on the host.
 For name, have the VM name match the node name you will want in confluent.

 ![createvmdropdown](../../assets/Proxmox/CreateVM-1.png)

-Do not use any media, we will be using confluent for the OS deployment instead
+Do not use any media; we will be using confluent for the OS deployment instead.

 ![skipmedia](../../assets/Proxmox/CreateVM-2.png)

-For system, you will likely want to add a TPM and select a storage for the TPM.
+For system, you will likely want to add a TPM and select storage for the TPM.
 This allows better diskless boot behaviors in the VM.

 ![addtpm](../../assets/Proxmox/CreateVM-3AddTPM.png)

 You can select disk size as appropriate.
-Here we did select Write back cache for better behavior.
+Here we selected write-back cache for better performance.

 ![adddisk](../../assets/Proxmox/CreateVM-4AddDisk.png)